PharrellWANG/fdc_resnet_v3/notes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash
+    # !!
+Considering the running speed, please always use **Method 2** !!
+    # !!
+If you don't have GPU support, just remove the flag for cuda  !!

     # Method 1: build with NO sse4.2 and avx optimizations:
     $ bazel build -c opt --config=cuda resnet/...